dsc-darmstadt/dscdarmstadt/README.md

 ## ☁️ Deploy (Cloudflare Pages)

-This project uses `@cloudflare/next-on-pages` to deploy Next.js to Cloudflare Pages.
+This project uses `@cloudflare/next-on-pages` to deploy Next.js to Cloudflare Pages and is Deployed automaticaly via GitHub integration.

-Scripts:
+However, if you want to deploy it yourself for some reason, you can follow the below steps.

+Scripts (for manual deployment):

 ```bash
 # Build for Cloudflare Pages